Spinal stenosis — causes and treatment options for severe spinal stenosis

 - Spondylolisthesis.
 Spondylolisthesis is a spine condition that describes the slippage of one vertebra over another.
 If a vertebrae is misaligned and out of the natural placement of the spine it can constrict the spinal nerve pathways.

 Once your physician decides the cause of your severe spinal stenosis, you can create a treatment plan to help address your chronic pain.

 Treatment options for severe spinal stenosis

-By the time a person is diagnosed with severe spinal stenosis, he or she typically has been to the doctor numerous times for the condition, receiving stronger and stronger treatments as the symptoms get worse.
-It may begin with rest and physical therapy for mild spinal stenosis, and then slowly graduate to prescription pain medications and epidural steroid injections as the condition moved into the “moderate” phase.
+By the time a person is diagnosed with severe spinal stenosis, he or she typically has already been to the physician numerous times for neck pain, back pain and other symptoms.
+Treatments may begin with rest and physical therapy for mild spinal stenosis, and then slowly graduate to prescription pain or anti-inflammatory medications and epidural steroid injections if the pain continues to be debilitating.

 If your spinal stenosis progresses to a severe state without any lasting pain relief from conservative treatments, you may want to consider a surgical treatment option for your pain.
 Traditional open back surgery requires overnight hospitalization as well as a relatively long recovery.
 During the procedure, the muscles and soft tissues surrounding the spine are cut, causing your risk of complication to be higher.
 At Laser Spine Institute, we offer a safer and effective alternative to traditional open spine procedures.^ Our minimally invasive spine surgery is performed as an outpatient procedure at one of our world-class regional surgery centers.
 For more information about the minimally invasive surgery we offer to treat spinal stenosis, please contact us today.

 Our team will give you a no-cost MRI review* so we can find out if you may be a candidate for one of our procedures.